 Emotes and Branding

-This is important to remember if you’re building a server based on a certain brand.
-You will want to ensure that some of the emotes you create and upload fit your brand’s profile.
+If you are building a server based on your brand, ensure that some of the emotes you create and upload fit your brand’s profile.
 If your server is just for fun, this isn’t as important.

 FAQs about Discord Emojis